ESR-NZ/covid_in_wastewater/README.md

 **week_end_date** = the last date of the week covered (Monday-Sunday)

-**case_7d_avg** = the average number of new COVID-19 cases reported per day via NCTS or Episurv, using the ReportDate where this is available and where not falling back on the first non null value from the fields OnsetDt, LabSampleDate, LabConfDt or EarliestDate
+**case_7d_avg** = the average number of new COVID-19 cases reported per day via NCTS or Episurv, using the ReportDate where this is available and where not falling back on the first non null value from the fields OnsetDt, LabSampleDate, LabConfDt or EarliestDate.

 ### cases_regional.csv